cloudflare/cloudflare-docs/content/pages/platform/direct-upload.md

 ### Set up Wrangler

-To begin, [install the latest version](/workers/wrangler/get-started/) of Wrangler and [set up Wrangler](/workers/wrangler/get-started/).
+To begin, [install and set up the latest version of Wrangler](/workers/wrangler/get-started/).
 Note that Pages integration with Wrangler relies on Wrangler 2.

 #### Deploy your project with Wrangler